Wednesday, June 11th

 · Please send your pdf file to claudia.roessing@mu.ie.

-Data governance in action: Using Process Mining to Untangle, Discover and Optimize your Business
+Process Science in Action: Process Mining to Untangle, Discover, and Optimize Your Business

 Azra Aryania